Roxy's Chocolate bars

 Big no-no. We do not recommend storing chocolate in a fridge/cooler.
 The problem here is that chocolate may experience condensation, become 'bloomed' (i.e., brittle texture and showing chalky white splotches), and soak up nearby odors ... you really do not want your chocolate tasting like fish, cheese or onions!
 Keep in mind: the fresher the chocolate, the more intense the flavour, the more satisfying your chocolate experience!

-The Best By date indicates when chocolate should be eaten to experience the most delicious flavour.
-That said, as long as it is stored well, chocolate is still good to eat even after the Best By date passes.
+The Best Before date indicates when chocolate should be eaten to experience the most delicious flavour.
+That said, as long as it is stored well, chocolate may still be fine even after the Best Before date passes.
 The downside is that flavour will have diminished.
+If you notice mold, an unusual odour, or anything else that seems 'off' about the chocolate, then we encourage you to be cautious and not eat the chocolate.

 We get a whole lot of gushing comments about our logo and package design.
 And for this beautifully creative work, we are truly grateful to our locally sourced talent, Malcontent Creative Co.